nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### `NAME`
-DESCRIPTION OF PARAMETER
-* FORMAT AND RESTRICTIONS WITH JUSTIFICATION
+The unique identifier of a resident.
+* Accepts all characters.
-* (if applicable) For best usage, ...
+* For best usage, use English characters only.
-* (if applicable) Valid examples (if not clear from above)

 #### `PHONE_NUMBER`
-DESCRIPTION OF PARAMETER
-* FORMAT AND RESTRICTIONS WITH JUSTIFICATION
-* (if applicable) For best usage, ...
-* (if applicable) Valid examples (if not clear from above)
+The phone number of a resident.
+* Must contain only numbers.
+* Must be at least 3 digits long.

 #### `ROOM_NUMBER`